uw-labs/strongbox/README.md

 ## Usage

- 1. As a one time action, install the plugin by running `strongbox install`.
+ 1. As a one time action, configure the plugin by running `strongbox git-config`.
 This will edit global git config to enable strongbox filter and diff configuration.

  1. In each repository you want to use strongbox, create `.gitattributes` file containing the patterns to be managed by strongbox.